Standard Setting

 -

 SASB Standards and the Global Reporting Initiative (GRI) Standards are compatible standards for sustainability reporting.
-They are designed to fulfill different purposes and are based on different approaches to materiality.
-SASB Standards focus on sustainability issues most likely to be considered by investors in their assessments of enterprise value.
-GRI Standards focus on the economic, environmental and social impacts of a company in relation to sustainable development, which is of interest to a broad range of stakeholders, including investors.
-Many companies—including ArcelorMittal, PSA Group, Diageo, and Nike—use both SASB Standards and GRI Standards to meet the needs of their audiences.
+They are designed to fulfil different purposes and are based on different approaches to materiality.
+SASB Standards focus on sustainability issues most likely to influence investor decision-making.
+GRI Standards focus on the economic, environmental and social impacts of a company in relation to sustainable development, which is of interest to a broad range of stakeholders.